ulhaq/graphql/README.md

 In this blog, we will base our future examples on the schemas just defined.

-Now, let's look at how we can retrieve the first name of a specific student and the first name of his teachers with a RESTful approach:
+Let's look at how we can retrieve the first name of a specific student and the first name of his teachers with a RESTful approach:
 ```
 GET: /students/5/
 ```